oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-5.rst

    * - ``partitionedHaloData``
      - Pointer to the collection of ``nBlocks`` numeric tables with :math:`p` columns and arbitrary number of rows containing observations from current node that should be used as halo observations on each node.

-       Numeric tables in collection ordered by the identifiers of initial block of nodes.
+       Numeric tables in the collection are ordered by the identifiers of initial block of nodes.

    * - ``partitionedHaloDataIndices``
      - Pointer to the collection of ``nBlocks`` numeric tables with :math:`1` column and arbitrary number of rows containing indices of observations from current node that should be used as halo observations on each node.

-       Numeric tables in collection ordered by the identifiers of initial block of nodes.
+       Numeric tables in the collection are ordered by the identifiers of initial block of nodes.

 .. include:: distributed-steps/includes/default_result_data_collection.rst